ivandj0h/auction-app/README.md

 # Auction App

 ## Getting Started

-### Table of Contents

-* Description
-* Technologies
-* Installation
-* Usage
-* Screenshot
-* Contribute

 ### Description

-This is a simple auction app that allows users to create auctions and bid on them, the users can register and login to the app and they can deposit their money to their account and use it to bid on the auctions.
+This is a simple auction app that allows users to create auctions and bid on them, the users can register and login to the app, and they can deposit their money to their account and use it to bid on the auctions.

 ### Technologies

 To build this app I used the following technologies:
-- [NextJS](https://nextjs.org/) is a framework that builds on top of ReactJS and it's used to build server-side rendered applications, it can be used to build fullstack applications.
+- [NextJS](https://nextjs.org/) is a framework that builds on top of ReactJS, and it's used to build server-side rendered applications, it can be used to build fullstack applications.
 - [TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript that adds types to the language, it's used to build large scale applications.
 - [TailwindCSS](https://tailwindcss.com/) is a utility-first CSS framework that allows you to build custom designs without leaving your HTML.
 - [Prisma](https://www.prisma.io/) is an ORM that allows you to interact with your database using a type-safe API.